nasa-fornax/fornax-documentation/documentation/compute_environments.md

     [Chandra ciao](https://cxc.cfa.harvard.edu/ciao/),
     [Fermi analysis software](https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/),
     and [XMM-Newton SAS](https://www.cosmos.esa.int/web/xmm-newton/sas).

-See {ref}`view-preinstalled-software` to learn about specific libraries each environment contains.

 When opening the notebook, the corresponding {term}`kernel <kernel>` should automatically start.
 You can also select it from the drop down kernel menu at the top-right of an open notebook.